-reference designs, including SOCs, sensors and microphones, built by its partners.
-Companies can then use these designs to create, mass produce and launch cameras and speakers with Gemini controls.
+reference designs, including SOCs, sensors, and microphones, built by its partners.
+Companies can then use these designs to create, mass-produce, and launch cameras and speakers with Gemini controls.

-Google has been rolling out Gemini across all its products for some time now and redesigned its Home app with a focus on the AI assistant before launching it globally last year.
+Google has been rolling out Gemini across its products for some time now and redesigned its Home app to focus on the AI assistant before launching it globally last year.
 The new app has an “Ask Home” button that users can tap to ask Gemini, but it will simply prompt them to sign up for the AI experience if they prefer to use Google Assistant, the company’s pre-boom AI assistant offering.

 With the advent of Google’s expanded program, more Gemini-powered devices are expected to be released.
 Those who don’t really like having Gemini everywhere can use Home Assistant or Apple HomeKit for their automation needs and un-Gemini their Google apps using our instructions here.